zoul/Finch/README.md

 Don’t forget to link the application with `AudioToolbox` and `OpenAL` frameworks.
 And please note that Finch does not yet support compressed audio.
 You should be safe with mono or stereo WAV files sampled at 44.100 Hz.

-Another thing to keep in mind is that you have to pass an absolute path when loading a sound.
-If you have a `boom.wav` sound in a `SFX` directory of your resources directory, you can get the full path using the following
-code:

-    NSString *fullpath = [[[NSBundle mainBundle] resourcePath]
-       stringByAppendingPathComponent:@"SFX/boom.wav"];
-    Sound *boom = [[Sound alloc] initWithFile:fullPath];

 Background Music
 ================